signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 {% endhint %}

-From here you have a Pi-node with tools to build an active relay or a stake pool from the following pages.
+From here you have a Pi-Node with tools to build an active relay or a stake pool from the following pages.
 Best of luck and please join the [armada-alliance](https://armada-alliance.com), together we are stronger! :muscle: